 Looking for a left handed Gibson guitar but unsure which models are currently available as lefties?
-Take a quick read through this article and all shall be revealed!
+Take a quick read through this article, and all shall be revealed!

 This is a fairly lengthy guide, so feel free to use the links below to jump to the sections that are relevant to you.

-- Custom Shop Collection Lefties
+- Gibson Custom Shop Collection

-- Acoustic Guitars
+- Gibson Acoustic Guitars

-- Bass Guitars
+- Gibson Bass Guitars

 Does Gibson Make Left Handed Guitars?

-Make sure to also check out the left handed Epiphone guitars currently available for some more affordable versions of these legendary instruments!
+Make sure also to check out the left handed Epiphone guitars currently available for some more affordable versions of these legendary instruments!

-Gibson Original Collection Left Handed Guitars
+Left Handed Gibson Electric Guitars

 Gibson Les Paul Junior